 The 15th High-Level Meeting with Religious Leaders took place in an online format, on Friday, 27 November 2020.
 This years encounter was dedicated to the European way of living, especially in light of the pressing challenges of the Covid19 pandemic, theorist threats and migration.
+You can look at the original site to learn more.
 This was the first such meeting under the current European Commission, and was hosted by the EC Vice-President Margaritis Schinas.
 Also present at the meeting was Mrs. Roberta Metsola, European Parliament Vice-President, who was just over a week ago appointed as the EP responsible for the dialogue with religious actors in the EU.
 The Committee of the Representatives of the Orthodox Churches in European Union (CROCEU) was represented by Metropolitan Athenagoras of Belgium (Ecumenical Patriarchate).

 Opening the event, Vice-President Margaritis Schinas remarked that, although it did take a while for this dialogue to be initiated under the new EC, this meeting is just a new beginning for a much closer and hopefully regular dialogue with religious actors across the continent, which is evermore necessary in such difficult periods like the one we are currently finding ourselves in.
 Noting with gratitude the huge contribution of religious communities in overcoming the multisided effects of the pandemic, Schinas more than once asked the religious leaders present to continue their efforts in this direction.